RamanLab/iCOMIC_doc/docs/installation.md

 Step 4:
 ```
-$ pip install -e /path/to/iCOMIC folder #for the first time onl
+$ pip install -e /path/to/iCOMIC folder #for the first time only
 ```

 Step 5: